nadav-kal/yammie-api/README.md

 This is a Backend API for restaurant build using Node.js, Express.js and MongoDB.

+## How to use

+1. Download and install MongoDB from [here](https://www.mongodb.com/docs/manual/installation/).
+2. Clone this repository to your computer.
+3. From the terminal, enter into this repository.
+4. Run ```npm install``` for install node modules.
+5. Run ``` node app.js``` to start the server.

 # API Reference

 ### Save new order